IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - While XUA supports SAML 2 Assertions only, the IUA profile supports access token in JWT, SAML 2.0 Assertion or custom formats (in case the Introspect option is implemented).

-The SAML token option in IUA enables an Authorization Client actor to incorporate access token originally retrieved and issued from a XUA X-Assertion Provider and use it in the Incorporate Authorization Token [ITI-72] transaction, when accessing protected data from a Resource Server via RESTful transactions.
+The SAML token option in IUA enables an Authorization Client to incorporate access token originally retrieved and issued from a XUA X-Assertion Provider and use it in the Incorporate Authorization Token [ITI-72] transaction, when accessing protected data from a Resource Server via RESTful transactions.

 # Volume 2 -- Transactions